abhyaasa/app/README.md

 ## Support

-Early users are invited to email support requests and suggestions to <abhyaasa108@gmail.com>.
+Users are invited to email support requests and suggestions to <abhyaasa108@gmail.com>.
 Also feel free to contribute to this app's GitHub [Issues](https://github.com/abhyaasa/app/issues) list and [Wiki](https://github.com/abhyaasa/app/wiki).

 ## Collaboration